cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-1.rst

 **DELIVERABLE: Take a video of your bang bang control to upload to Gradescope with your submission**

 Step 7.
-Write PD position control
+Write P proportional control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Comment out the bang-bang controller.
 #.
+Take a look at the pd_control function in ``src/main.cpp``.
+Notice that there are two parts summed together: proportional_control and derivative_control.
+They are the individual terms of the PD control law.
-Complete the pd_control function in ``src/main.cpp``.
+#.
+Complete the proportional_control function in ``src/main.cpp``.
 Your function should return an electrical current command (100mA, 200mA etc) using the PD control law using the following update equation.
+In this case, we are not conducting any damping on the control current, so leave that as 0.

 .. figure:: ../../../_static/pid_eqn.png
     :align: center

-    PID Update Equation. ``Tau`` is the commanded electrical current for the motor, ``x`` is the target angle, ``v`` is the target angular velocity, ``theta`` is the motor angle, and ``omega`` is the motor angular velocity. ``K_d`` and ``K_p`` are the derivative and proportional gains - these are dimensionless coefficients that you will experimentally determine through trial and error.
+    PID Update Equation. ``Tau`` is the commanded electrical current for the motor, ``theta_target`` is the target angle, ``omega_target`` is the target angular velocity, ``theta_current`` is the motor angle, and ``omega_current`` is the motor angular velocity. ``K_d`` and ``K_p`` are the derivative and proportional gains - these are dimensionless coefficients that you will experimentally determine through trial and error.

+Questions:
 #.
-Use Kp = 1000.0 and Kd = 0.0 to start.
+Start with Kp = 1000.0 and leave Kd as is.
 Don't forget the negative signs!
 #.
 Upload code to Teensy
+#. *FEEL* the effect of the P controller.
+#.
+What happens when you rotate the disc just a little bit away from the target position?
+What happens when you rotate it a lot away from the target position?
+Do you feel the motor torque increase and then flatten out as you rotate the disc?
+#.
+Next, play around with different values for Kd.
+What, if anything, changes?

+Step 8.
+Write PD position control
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+#.
+Next, complete the derivative_control in ``src/main.cpp``.
+This should work with your proportional_control in pd_control to create a more full PD controller.
+Again, follow the above update equation, outputting an electrical current in ``tau``.

+Questions:
+#.
+Use Kp = 1000.0 and Kd = 10.0 to start.
+Don't forget the negative signs!
+#.
+Upload code to Teensy
 #. *FEEL* the effect of the PD controller.
 #.
 What happens when you rotate the disc just a little bit away from the target position?
 What happens when you rotate it a lot away from the target position?
 Do you feel the motor torque increase and then flatten out as you rotate the disc?
+#.
+Experiment around with different values of Kp and Kd.
+Report the Kp and Kd values that worked the best.

-**DELIVERABLE: Answer the above question in your lab document, and report your chosen K_p and K_d values.
+**DELIVERABLE: Answer the above question in your lab document, and report your chosen Kp and Kd values.
 Take a video of your working PID controller to upload to Gradescope**

-Step 8.
+Step 9.
 Experiment with different parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Note: Some of these steps will cause the output disc to go unstable and violently shake, be prepared!